Free Printable: Low Carb & Keto Food List

 - A ketogenic diet keeps insulin levels low.
 Insulin is a signal for your body to hold onto its fat stores, so low levels help your body access its fat stores for energy [*].
 This regulates your blood sugar levels as well.

 Signs of ketosis include increased energy and focus, decreased appetite, and changes in smell of breath or urine.
-You can test yourself for ketosis using ketone test strips (use code WHOLESOME for 15% off!).
+You can test yourself for ketosis using ketone test strips (use code WY20 for 20% off!).
 A blood monitor is the most accurate, but not usually necessary if you follow the keto diet rules.

 Keto Diet Rules: How To Start Keto